-Basic net loss per share is computed by dividing net loss by the weighted-average number of common stock actually outstanding during the period.
-Diluted net loss per share is computed by dividing net loss by the weighted-average number of common stock outstanding and dilutive potential common stock that would be issued upon the exercise or vesting of common stock awards and exercise of common stock warrants.
-For the three and six months ended June 30, 2021 and 2020, the effect of issuing such common stock is anti-dilutive due to the net losses in those periods and the number of shares used to compute basic and diluted earnings per share are the same in each of those periods.
+Basic and diluted net loss per share is computed by dividing net loss by the weighted-average number of common stock actually outstanding during the period.
+For the three and nine months ended September 30, 2021 and 2020, the effect of issuing potential common stock upon the exercise or vesting of common stock awards and exercise of common stock warrants is anti-dilutive due to the net losses in those periods and therefore the number of shares used to compute basic and diluted net loss per share are the same in each of those periods.